Frequently Asked Questions

 No, simply submit an enrollment form which collects basic contact information as well as payment information.
 You will be a guest student of Taylor University.

 The course begins on the registration date, which is the date tuition is paid.

 Q: How long do I have to complete my course?

 Guest students have four months to complete course.
+All materials are due by midnight EST on the final due date.
 Degree seeking students, who are using financial aid, complete courses in traditional semesters (15 week time frame).

 Q: How do I access Blackboard?

 The required textbooks are listed under the course descriptions found in the catalog.
 By clicking on the book, you will be directed to where the book is sold on Amazon.com.